Skip to Content

 Jerry Banard

-Jerry Banard - Nominating Officer
+Jerry Barnard - Nominating Officer

 Jerry has lived in Bromley for nearly 30 years and serves as the party’s Nominating Officer.
 An engineering graduate, he spent his career as a software developer and IT project manager before taking early retirement, which has allowed him to devote more time to local politics and community engagement.
 Having travelled widely, Jerry values broad perspectives and is keen to see that local people are properly represented on local issues without national politics getting in the way.